 Do Not Rely On Electronics

-Cell phones, satellite phones, and GPS units may not work due to remoteness topography.
+Cell phones, satellite phones, and GPS units may not work due to remoteness and topography.
 It is a good idea to carry topographic maps and a compass and know how to use them.
-Also carry signal mirror , a whistle, or other alternative communication devices.
+Also carry signal mirror , a whistle, or other alternative communication device.

 Permits and Fees

-Commercial outfitters, guides, competitive events, organized groups, vending, and entities conducting business on BLM lands need to possess a Special Recreation Permit (SRP).
-To obtain more information on SRPs contact the St. George Field Office Outdoor Recreation Planner.
+All commercial outfitters, guides, competitive events, organized groups, vending, and entities conducting business on BLM managed lands need to possess a curent Special Recreation Permit (SRP).
+To obtain more information on SRPs contact a St. George Field Office Outdoor Recreation Planner.